Jillion-Cloud/jillion-cloud-component/README.md

 # jillion-cloud-component
-A Java common component project for Jillon Cloud.
+A Java common component project for Jillion Cloud.